Resolution Definition of Family Consultant

 Social workers work with individuals and families to help improve outcomes in their lives.
 This may be helping to protect vulnerable people from harm or abuse or supporting people to live independently.
 Social workers support people, act as advocates and direct people to the services they may require.
 Social workers often work in multi-disciplinary teams alongside health and education professionals.

 Mediation involves an independent third party - a mediator - who helps both sides come to an agreement.

 The role of the mediator is to help parties reach a solution to their problem and to arrive at an outcome that both parties are happy to accept.
 Mediators avoid taking sides, making judgements or giving guidance.
 They are simply responsible for developing effective communications and building consensus between the parties.
 The focus of a mediation meeting is to reach a common sense settlement agreeable to both parties in a case.

 Psychotherapy is the use of psychological methods to help a person change and overcome problems in desired ways.
-Psychotherapy aims to improve an individual's well-being and mental health, to resolve or mitigate troublesome behaviors, beliefs, compulsions, thoughts, or emotions, and to improve relationships and social skills.
+Psychotherapy aims to improve an individual's well-being and mental health, to resolve or mitigate troublesome behaviours, beliefs, compulsions, thoughts, or emotions, and to improve relationships and social skills.

 There are over a thousand different psychotherapies, most involve one-to-one sessions, between client and therapist, but some are conducted with groups, including families.
 Psychotherapists may be mental health professionals such as psychiatrists or psychologists, or come from a variety of other backgrounds.

-A professional specializing in diagnosing and treating diseases of the brain, emotional disturbance, and behavior problems.
+A professional specializing in diagnosing and treating diseases of the brain, emotional disturbance, and behaviour problems.
 Psychologists can only use talk therapy as treatment as only a psychiatrist or other medical doctor can treat with medication.